ibauk/smdox/smethods.md

 This document is not concerned with *bonus claim* methods, only with the arithmetic involved in calculating a score.

-This document is also not concerned with policy matters, it merely details what's practicable using the facilities provided.
+This document is also not concerned with policy matters (somebody else can worry about that), it merely details what's practicable using the facilities provided.

 ## Some definitions
 **Points**